SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 ![So, so ambiguous, it is even confusing Excel](../fig/6_excel_dates_2.jpg)

-According to Excel, this person had been collecting bugs over a number of year, including some dates in the future!
+According to Excel, this person had been collecting bugs over a number of years, including some dates in the future!

 > ## Exercise
 >